Principal Investigator

 Eleftheria graduated from Mount Holyoke College in 2023 with a major in Neuroscience and Behavior and a minor in Psychology, and she joined the Streng Lab in March 2024.
 Eleftheria is very excited to participate in in-vivo imaging experiments because these are techniques she hasn't worked on before.
 Outside of the lab Eleftheria enjoys cooking (mostly greek food), hanging out with friends and taking walks.

-Christine is a 2nd year graduate student in the Neuroscience program.
+Christine is a 2nd year student in the Graduate Program in Neuroscience.
 Mentored by both Dr. Streng and Dr. Harry Orr, her research interests surround serotonin modulation in the cerebellum and how stress physiology can impact Spinocerebellar Ataxia 1 and Epilepsy.
 Christine graduated from University of California, Davis in 2021 with a BS in Neurobiology, Physiology, and Behavior with a minor in Asian American Studies.
 Prior to UMN, Christine was a postbac researcher with Dr. Jennifer Whistler at UC Davis.
 Christine's research focused on how chronic morphine exposure and subsequent abstinence can induce experience-dependent myelination in the striatum.
 Outside of grad school, Christine enjoys cooking and trying new restaurants, weightlifting, attending sports and music events, and indulging in all the lakes Minnesota has to offer.

 Lucas Zecker is a research technician in the Ebner lab, but can be found around our lab from time to time, usually making lists of computer parts and putting said computers together because he finds it quote, "fun."